Plumbiu/algebraic-effect/README.md

   }

   try {
-    // Since the asyncFn function will throw an exception, this will definitely enter the catch statement main()
+    // Since the asyncFn function will throw an exception, this will definitely enter the catch block main()
   } catch (err) {
     if (err instanceof Promise) {
       // This way, after .then, the result is resolved err.then(main, main).finally(() => {
-        // Don't forget to change asyncFn back asyncFn = prevAsyncFn
+        // Don't forget to restore asyncFn
+        asyncFn = prevAsyncFn
       })
     }